SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/00-Associative-Arrays.md

 }
 ```

-Removing entires is done by using the keyword `delete`.
+Removing entires is done by the keyword `delete`.
+First declare an empty object and assign a key to.

+Next delete the key.
+The output will be an empty object as you can see from the example.

 ```js live
 let assocArr = {};